MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Abstract

 \section{Abstract}

-Neural operators have emerged as a powerful data-driven paradigm for solving Partial Differential Equations (PDEs), offering orders-of-magnitude acceleration over traditional solvers.
-However, existing approaches still suffer from limited accuracy and scalability, particularly on irregular domains where fluid flows exhibit rich multiscale structures.
-In this work, we introduce the Multiscale Neural Operator (MNO), a new architecture for Computational Fluid Dynamics (CFD) on three-dimensional (3D) unstructured point clouds.
+Neural operators have emerged as a powerful data-driven paradigm for solving partial differential equations (PDEs), while their accuracy and scalability are still limited, particularly on irregular domains where fluid flows exhibit rich multiscale structures.
+In this work, we introduce the Multiscale Neural Operator (MNO), a new architecture for computational fluid dynamics (CFD) on 3D unstructured point clouds.
 MNO explicitly decomposes information across three scales: a global dimension-shrinkage attention module for long-range dependencies, a local graph attention module for neighborhood-level interactions, and a micro point-wise attention module for fine-grained details.
 This design preserves multiscale inductive biases while remaining computationally efficient.
-We evaluate MNO on four diverse benchmarks, covering both steady-state and unsteady flow scenarios with up to 300K points.
-Across all tasks, MNO consistently outperforms state-of-the-art baselines, reducing prediction errors by 5\% to 40\% and demonstrating improved robustness in challenging 3D CFD problems.
-Our results highlight the importance of explicit multiscale design for neural operators and establish MNO as a scalable framework for learning complex fluid dynamics on irregular domains.
+We evaluate MNO on diverse benchmarks, covering steady-state and unsteady flow scenarios with up to 300k points.
+Across all tasks, MNO consistently outperforms state-of-the-art baselines, reducing prediction errors by 5\% to 50\%.
+The results highlight the importance of explicit multiscale design for neural operators and establish MNO as a scalable framework for learning complex fluid dynamics on irregular domains.